-In addition, any future breaches of our security measures, or the accidental loss, inadvertent disclosure or unapproved or non-compliant dissemination of proprietary information, personal information, or other sensitive and confidential data about us, our customers, our consumers, our suppliers, or our employees, could expose us, our customers, our consumers, our suppliers, or other will inlitigation and potential liability for us, damage our reputation, or otherwise harm our business and could have a material adverse effect on our financial condition, results of operations or cash flows.
+In addition, any future breaches of our security measures, or the accidental loss, inadvertent disclosure or unapproved or non-compliant dissemination of proprietary information, personal information, or other sensitive and confidential data about us, our customers, our consumers, our suppliers, or our employees, could expose us, our customers, our consumers, our suppliers, our employees, or other individuals that may be affected to a risk of loss or misuse of this information, result in litigation and potential liability for us, damage our reputation, or otherwise harm our business and could have a material adverse effect on our financial condition, results of operations or cash flows.
 In addition, as the regulatory environment related to information security, data collection and use and privacy becomes increasingly rigorous, with new and constantly changing requirements applicable to our business, compliance with those requirements could also result in additional costs or liabilities.
-For example, the European Union's General Data Protection Regulation ("GDPR"), which became effective May 25, 2018, establishes additional requirements regarding the handling of personal data, including its use, protection and the ability of persons whose data is stored to exercise certain individual rights with respect to their personal data.
+For example, the European Union's General Data Protection Regulation ("GDPR"), which became effective May 25, 2018, establishes additional requirements regarding the handling of personal data, including its use, protection and the ability of persons whose data is stored to excrete certain individual rights with respect to their personal data.
 The GDPR calls for privacy and process enhancements, accompanied by a commitment of resources and other expenditures in support of compliance.
 Violations of the GDPR could result in significant penalties.
-More recently, California passed the California Consumer Privacy Act ("CCPA"), which goes into effect in January 2020 and provides broad rights with respect to the collection and use of covered individual' personal information by businesses.
+More recently, California passed the California Consumer Privacy Act ("CCPA"), which bees into effect in January 2020 and provides broad rights with respect to the collection and use of covered individuals' personal information by businesses.
 The CCPA further expands the privacy policy and process enhancements and commitment of resources in support of compliance with California's regulatory requirements.
 Other states have proposed similar regulations and there is ongoing discussion of federal regulation, any of which may impose different or additional data privacy and data protection requirements.